natanzi/ts-xapp/README.md

 1. **Clone the Repository**:
 https://github.com/natanzi/TS-xApp
+2. pip install -r requirements.txt
-2. Run the xApp on by:
+3. Run the xApp on by:
    python TS_xApp.py
-3. **Monitor**: Keep an eye on the logs to gain insights into the xApp's operations and decision-making processes.
+5. **Monitor**: Keep an eye on the logs to gain insights into the xApp's operations and decision-making processes.

 ## 🤝 Contributing